lightalchemist/colorize-image/README.md

 Sample images can be found in the `data` directory.
 Images ending with `_marked.bmp` correspond to color scribbles and those ending with `_res.png` are sample results.

+Most of the sample images are downloaded from [pexels.com](https://www.pexels.com/search/black-and-white/).

+## Further improvements

+We are currently solving a sparse linear system `Lx = b` where `L` is a Laplacian matrix.
+This means we can possibly exploit recent developments in solving this type of system in near linear time to solve this problem even faster.
+For e.g., we can use the [LAMG](https://code.google.com/archive/p/lamg/) solver in place of Eigen3's biconjugate gradient solver.

+Additional details can be found in Nisheeth K. Vishnoi's [book](https://theory.epfl.ch/vishnoi/Lxb-Web.pdf) as well as the [website on Laplacian](https://sites.google.com/a/yale.edu/laplacian/) curated by Prof Daniel Spielman.

 ## Copyright